-Along the way, two of the young men she courted revealed themselves as snakes and injected their poison into her arteries.
-She made excuses for the snakes and allowed their poison to stay in her system, thinking that eventually it would make its way out if she ignored its potency and effect on her mind and heart.
+Along the way, two of the young men she courted revealed themselves as snakes and injected their poison into her without permission.
+She made excuses for the snakes and allowed their poison to stay in her system, thinking that eventually, it would make its way out if she ignored its effects on her mind and heart.
 She remained quiet about both of these young men, taking on their poison as her own and allowing it to create a dark spot within her.

 That dark spot eventually took on a life of its own.
 It began to writhe and turn and hiss lies to her.
-She began doubting her ability to find her poet and to succeed in the world.
+She began doubting her ability to find her poet and to succeed in creating what she wanted in the world.
 She feared facing herself in the mirror and felt that what she needed was a knight, not a poet.
 A knight to protect her at all costs and keep her from further harm.

 The dark spot writhing inside of her suggested a man who would intertwine with her heart, who understood her dark, sinful soul, who knew more than she did about identifying the evils of the world.
 The dark spot’s lies made sense.
 She sacrificed her desire to see the love-twinkle in her poet’s eye and instead, looked for someone the others would fear.